 Fitbit is one of the most popular fitness trackers on the market.
 With the amount of time that people typically wear them, it’s a fair question to ask, does a Fitbit emit EMF radiation?

-From the extremely simple Fitbit Zip to the smartwatch style Fitbit Flex, these devices are worn by millions of people to improve their health through calorie tracking, heart rate monitoring and more.
+From the extremely simple Fitbit Zip to the smartwatch style Fitbit Versa, these devices are worn by millions of people to improve their health through calorie tracking, heart rate monitoring and more.

 Some of the different models have gotten bad reputations for causing skin irritation, burns, and wrist pain.
 Some of these were attributed to allergic reactions to the metals used, but many other symptoms from wearing Fitbit fitness trackers can easily be attributed to the EMF radiation from the devices.